atusy/vimconf-2025-small/index.md

 ---

-### tree-sitter in Neovim/Vim?
+## What is tree-sitter in Neovim/Vim?

 - In Neovim
-    - builtin feature to interact with syntax tree, especially for syntax highlighting
+    - Builtin feature to interact with syntax tree, especially for syntax highlighting
 - In Vim
-    - opt-in feature to enable syntax highlighting ([mattn/vim-treesitter](https://github.com/mattn/vim-treesitter))
+    - Opt-in feature to enable syntax highlighting ([mattn/vim-treesitter](https://github.com/mattn/vim-treesitter))

 ---

-### Is tree-sitter for syntax highlighting?
+## Is tree-sitter for syntax highlighting?

 - No, tree-sitter is just a parsing library
 - Highlighting is just an application of obtained AST
-- We can do more with AST
+- AST helps variety of usecases, such as:
     - Code folding
-    - Smart selection (e.g., `if` statement, function definition, and so on)
+    - Smart selection (e.g., `if` function definition)
-    - ...
+    - Outline

 ---

 ## Today's talk

-Unlocking the Power of Tree-sitter in Neovim by...
+Unlocking the Power of Tree-sitter by...

 - Exploring various usecases beyond syntax highlighting
 - Show insightful patterns of tree-sitter integration
-- Introducing potential of treesitter-ls, a language server powered by tree-sitter
+- Introducing potential of treesitter-ls, a language server

 ---